findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ## Start with a Centered Corrector Plate
 > [!IMPORTANT]
 > A corrector plate that is centered (optically “on-axis”) is the foundation for good collimation and focus with Hyperstar.
-Without a centered corrector plate, you don't get a flat field or sharp stars in your images.
+You don't get a flat field or sharp stars in your images without a centered corrector plate.
 You might even think there’s something wrong with the Hyperstar itself.
 Stars look like old-model spacecraft from ancient aliens.

 Secure the SCT on its mount and tilt it slightly upward, toward you, so that you can look straight down into the corrector.
 The telescope should not point horizontally or down.

 ![Setup camera in front of telescope - looking straight down the tube](Corrector_Plate_Tilt_Up.png)

-Set the camera on a tripod 7 ft away, so that it points straight down into the telescope, and you can see the pattern of dark concentric rings.
+Set the camera on a tripod seven feet away, so that it points straight down into the telescope, and you can see the pattern of dark concentric rings.
 Look at the camera’s image and focus, zoom, or whatever is necessary to see the pattern of concentric rings.
+Seven feet is the correct distance from the 8", 2000mm SCT.
+Other sizes, like 6", 9.25", 11", and 14", each require a different distance (equal to the native focal length of the SCT).

 Here’s an example of a well-centered corrector plate.
 Note that all circles are perfectly concentric.
 They are evenly spaced in all directions.